Desu42/Simple_Diabetes_Detection/README.md

 # Simple_Diabetes_Detection

-Diabetes prediction web app using streamlit and Random Forests.
+Diabetes prediction web app using Streamlit and Random Forests.

 How to run:
 Open folder which contains program